awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/security-iam-awsmanpol.md

 Use the `AmazonLookoutVisionConsoleReadOnlyAccess` policy to allow users read\-only access to the Amazon Lookout for Vision console, actions \(SDK operations\), and any dependencies that the service has\.

 The `AmazonLookoutVisionConsoleReadOnlyAccess` policy includes Amazon S3 permissions for the Amazon Lookout for Vision console bucket\.
 If your dataset images or Amazon SageMaker Ground Truth manifest files are in a different Amazon S3 bucket, your users need additional permissions\.
-For more information, see [Setting Amazon S3 bucket permissions](su-setup-permissions.md#su-non-console-buckets)\.
+For more information, see [Set Amazon S3 bucket permissions](su-setup-permissions.md#su-non-console-buckets)\.